Brain Committee: The First Brain Report

 The first report is also known as The Report of the Second Inter-departmental Committee on Drug Addiction, and it was published in 1961.
 It stated that the incidence of addiction to dangerous drugs in Great Britain was small.
 This was the same conclusion drawn by the previous committee, The Rolleston Committee, in 1926.

 The Second Brain Report

 The second report was published in 1964.
-This report showed that there had been a significant rise in the incidence of addiction to heroin and cocaine, and that the main source of supply was a small number of over-prescribing doctors.
+This report showed that there had been a significant rise in the incidence of addiction to heroin and cocaine, and that the main source of supply was a small number of overprescribing doctors.
 The Rolleston defined addiction as an individualised pathology, whilst the second Brain report explicitly described the condition as a socially infectious one.
 It recommended the establishment of special treatment centres, especially in the London area, where addicts could be isolated from the community and treated.
 These became known as Drug Dependency Units or DDUs.